jax-ml/jax/docs/201/profiling.md

 ### Understanding how a JAX program is using GPU or TPU memory

-A common use of the device memory profiler is to figure out why a JAX program is using a large amount of GPU or TPU memory, for example if trying to debug an out-of-memory problem.
+A common use of the device memory profiler is to figure out why a JAX program is using a large amount of GPU or TPU memory, for example when debugging an out-of-memory problem.

 To capture a device memory profile to disk, use